 Mark-ups are akin to the difference between the wholesale price for an item and the retail price in a store.
 In theory, a mark-up helps brokers cover expenses related to acquiring and selling the bond on behalf of clients, as well as ongoing costs related to custody and recordkeeping, and making a profit.

 The challenge for investors is that they often don't know how much they’re paying.
 And mark-ups on the same bond can vary between firms—sometimes dramatically.
 And, there is no easy way to compare mark-ups.

 The true cost of mark-ups

 The cost of bond mark-ups can have a big impact on the yield of your bond portfolio.
 The higher the price you pay, the lower the yield you'll receive on your investment; the less you pay, the higher the yield.

-Imagine buying a single $1,000 bond with a 3% coupon maturing June 1, 2030, priced at its par value of $100.
-Add in a $15 per bond mark-up and your yield-to-maturity drops from 3% to 2.83%.
-Reduce the mark-up to $1, and your yield is 2.99%.
-That 16-basis-point difference can add up.
+If you were to buy a single $1,000 bond with a 3% yield, a $15 per bond mark-up drops your yield when the bond matures to 2.83%.
+If the mark-up were $1, your yield would be 2.99%.
+That difference can add up.
 If you bought 22 bonds, the average size purchase at Fidelity, paying a mark-up of $1 per bond rather than $15 would save you more than $300 in expenses.

 How to learn what you’re paying